According to an interview by Matthew Artz of the Oakland Tribune, the Oakland Raiders stadium plans would include:

 - $17 Million Dollar Fund for cost overruns

-Clearly, a $300 Million Dollar NFL stadium investment would make a huge financial impact on the city — not to mention the stadium could be the centerpiece of the Oklahoma City MAPS project.
+Clearly, a $300 Million Dollar NFL stadium investment could make a positive financial impact — not to mention a football stadium could be the centerpiece of the Oklahoma City MAPS project.

 Your opinion counts, share it Below…